Mesa (computer graphics): Direct Rendering Infrastructure (DRI)

-Software renderer
+Software renderers

-Mesa also contains an implementation of software rendering called swrast that allows shaders to run on the CPU as a fallback when no graphics hardware accelerators are present.
-The Gallium software rasterizer is known as softpipe or when built with support for LLVM llvmpipe, which generates CPU code at runtime.
-Since Mesa 10.x OpenGL 3.3+ is supported for Softpipe (10.3) and LLVMpipe (10.2).
-Actually about 80% of Features from OpenGL 4.x are implemented in Mesa 17.3 (See Mesamatrix).
+Mesa also contains multiple implementations of software rendering, softpipe, llvmpipe, and lavapipe, that allow OpenGL, Vulkan, and more to run on the CPU as a fallback when no graphics hardware accelerators are present.

-In Mesa 12.0 a new Intel Rasterizer OpenSWR is available with high advantages in clusters for large data sets.
-It's more focused on engineering visualisation than in game or art imagery and can only work on x86 processors.
-On the other hand, OpenGL 3.1+ is now supported.
-Acceleration values from 29 to 51 related to LLVMPIPE were measured in some examples.

-OpenGL 3.3+ is supported for OpenSWR since Mesa 17.1.

 VirGL is a Rasterizer for Virtual machines implemented in Mesa 11.1 since 2015 with OpenGL 3.3 support and showed in Mesamatrix since Mesa 18.
 In actual new Mesa 18.2 it supports more than the others with OpenGL 4.3 and OpenGL ES 3.2.
 About 80% of OpenGL 4.4 and 4.5 features are also now ready.
 Vulkan Development starts with GSOC 2018 projects.

 Actual virGL state in Mesamatrix is full support of OpenGL 4.6+ and OpenGL ES 3.2+ with some necessary Linux software.

 D3d12 is a project of Microsoft for WSL2 emulation of OpenGL 3.3+ and OpenCL 1.2+ with Direct3D 12.
 D3D12 is merged in 21.0.
 Actual state in Mesa 23.1 is OpenGL 4.2+ with nearly 4.4+ and OpenGL ES 3.1+.

 Venus is a new Vulkan VirtIO GPU Driver for GPU in virtual machines by Google.
 Venus is merged in 21.1 and for public in 21.2 introduced.
 Venus supports Vulkan 1.3+ in Mesa 23.1.
 Hardware minimum is Vulkan 1.1 with some extensions.